Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Introduction

 To demonstrate the effectiveness of the proposed method, we conduct comprehensive experiments in environments that require strong reasoning capability.
 Specifically, we design two types of generalization settings, i.e., spuriousness and composition, and provide an example to illustrate these settings in Figure~\ref{fig:motivation}.
-The evaluation results confirm our method's advantages in several aspects.
-First, the proposed data-efficient discovery method provides an explainable causal graph yet requires much less data than score-based methods, increasing data efficiency and interpretability during task solving.
+The evaluation results confirm the advantages of our method in two aspects.
+First, the proposed data-efficient discovery method provides an explainable causal graph yet requires much fewer data than previous methods, increasing data efficiency and interpretability during task solving.
 Second, simultaneously discovering the causal graph during policy learning dramatically increases the success rate of solving tasks.
-In summary, the contribution of this paper is threefold: \begin{itemize}[leftmargin=0.3in] \item We use the causal graph as a latent variable to reformulate the GCRL problem and then derive an iterative training framework from solving this problem. \item We prove that our method uniquely identifies true causal graphs, and the performance of the iterative optimization is guaranteed with a lower bound given converged transition dynamics. \item We design nine tasks in three environments that require strong reasoning capability and show the effectiveness of the proposed method against five baselines on these tasks. \end{itemize}
+In summary, the contribution of this paper is threefold: \begin{itemize}[leftmargin=0.3in] \item We use the causal graph as a latent variable to reformulate the GCRL problem and then derive an iterative training framework from solving this problem. \item We prove that our method uniquely identifies true causal graphs, and the performance of the iterative optimization is guaranteed with a lower bound given converged transition dynamics. \item We design nine tasks in three environments that require strong reasoning capability and show the effectiveness of the proposed method against strong baselines on these tasks. \end{itemize}